 Unconventional — an option to enable the permission without any conditions;

-Conditional – an option for a permission to take effect only when the user is allocated to the object as assignee.
+Conditional — an option for a permission to take effect only when the user is assigned.

 If you hover the mouse cursor over the name of the permission, a tooltip with its description appears.